-Wire line is simply any line made out one or more stands of flexible metal.
+Wire line is simply any line made out one or more strands of flexible metal.
 In terms of sea fishing wire line was never used by shore anglers as its properties made it impossible to cast with.
-However, it was previously popular for boat fishing where its zero stretch and ability to cut through strong tides were extremely useful.
-This popularity has now faded away braided line has all of the advantages of wire line while without any of the drawbacks.
-It is now very rare to see any anglers going boat fishing using wire line as a mainline on their fishing reels.
-Wire line does still live on in sea angling, although it is now mainly used as a high endurance hooklength for large species which may be able to bite through weak monofilament line.
+However, in the past, it was very popular for boat fishing where its zero stretch and ability to cut through strong tides were extremely useful properties.
+Today it is very rare to see any boat anglers using wire line, as braided line – which has all of the advantages of wire line and few of the drawbacks – has replaced it.

 Manufacture and Properties